 The Perfect Nanny

 Pamela Lyndon Travers shortened her name to PL Travers as it was the vogue those days for female authors.
-It seems to be the same trend that made Publishers change Joanne Kathleen Rowling to JK Rowling - apparently boys don't tend to read books written by a women.
-Making the name gender neutral apparently helps according to the publishers!
+It seems to be the same trend that made publishers change Joanne Kathleen Rowling to JK Rowling - apparently boys don't tend to read books written by a woman.
+Making the name gender-neutral helps, according to the publishers!
 Could this still be true in this era?

 Her childhood of poverty, the depression era banking collapse, her insecurity about her parents and the desire for a perfect family harmony birthed the nanny who taught life lessons and brought discipline into this disorderly world.